johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 This leads everyone towards consensus, because there's now a shared context of "where we are" in relation to "reaching our goal".

-That's really all there is to it:
+To summarize:
 - Organize the discussion
 - Summarize the discussion
 - Publicize the summary
-- Repeat until you reach consensus
+- Repeat as often as necessary until you reach consensus

 The tedious part is that you have to do this frequently as the deliberations progress - and that's where Trules can help.